pvinod445/Pokemons-using-Graphql-and-React/README.md

 This repository contains a coding exercise for new developers joining the frontend development team.
 This version is focused in Vue.

+As I have little knowledge about Vue JS.
+I have developed this in React (Approved by Jennifer Steckley)

 Fork this repository and create your own exercise!

 ## What we want you to build